metablaster/WindowsFirewallRuleset/README.md

   - Quick analysis of packet trace and audit logs
   - Various firewall, system, troubleshooting and network utility functions

-- Meaning this project is a good base to easily extend your firewall to include more rules and functionalities.
+- Meaning this repository is a good base to easily extend your firewall to include more rules and functionalities.
 - Currently there are some 800+ firewall rules, 10+ modules with 100+ functions, several scripts and a bunch of useful documentation.